tommasorigon/LSBP/Tutorial/tutorial.md

 ### Gibbs sampling algorithm

-We first run the Gibbs sampling, through the command `LSBP_Gibbs` of the `LSBP` package.
+We first run the Gibbs sampling using the command `LSBP_Gibbs` of the `LSBP` package.

 ```r
 set.seed(10) # The seed is setted so that the Gibbs sampler is reproducible.